Email: support@pragmatic-consulting.co.uk

 The final step involves the inspection tool, which generates a magnetic field around the pipe to measure the thickness of the pipeline wall.
 This process identifies any reduction in wall thickness caused by corrosion or pipeline strikes.
 Depending on the extent of wall thickness reduction, appropriate measures are taken to address the defect.

-For further information or enquiries regarding training,
+For further information or enquiries regarding training get in touch,